Six Month Economic Recovery Plan

 In order to prevent a diminishment in sales just prior to the implementation of the plan, consumers who make purchases after the effective date of the plan (but prior to its implementation) would be reimbursed under the plan by presenting their sales receipts to the merchants who had provided the goods or services to them.
 Those merchants would then charge those purchases to the debit cards of those consumers once the plan is fully implemented.

 This tax credit would be reduced by at least $3,000 for each pre-plan United States based employee terminated during the six month period of the plan, as well as during the six month period following the plan.
 This would prevent a business from terminating pre-plan employees as a result of this tax credit in order to obtain this tax credit.

 The above plan would quickly provide the wherewithal for businesses to prosper and provide an urgent need for those businesses to hire personnel even if work by such employees is performed remotely from that employee’s home.
 Thus, further layoffs would be avoided and rehiring of those already dismissed would rapidly occur.
 This would have a circular effect, providing those hired with spending power to quickly stimulate the economy even further.
 This would then be repeated again and again, having a fast ripple effect through all levels of the economy.
-The plan would also provide a time period for mortgages now in default to be renegotiated, with such occurring during a period of full employment.
-Moreover, payment of those mortgages would provide much needed liquidity to the overstressed banking system.

 The plan would, among its other attributes, have an immediate, positive and substantial effect upon state budgets beleaguered by the COVID-19 pandemic by way of the collection of funds through presently assessed sales taxes.
-Thus, for example, New York State would receive over $500 million dollars in sales tax revenue as a result.
 In addition, a substantial portion of the amount spent under the plan would be recovered by the federal government through the collection of income taxes assessed upon the income of the businesses at which the funds are spent, as well as upon the income of the additional individuals hired by those businesses.
 In addition, income taxes could be accessed upon the dollar amount received by debit card holders (other than funds received under Part 4) to be paid by use of the debit card.

 Notwithstanding the fact that this plan would pay for itself in the short run, it is certainly true that there would be an outlay of funds needed for its implementation.
 Where would that money be obtained?
-Doubling (if doubling is needed) of the reduced tax rate proposed for repatriated corporate funds coupled with the savings that will result from the planned troop reduction in Afghanistan should bring in the funding needed for its implementation.
+Substantially reducing the tax rate imposed upon business for repatriated corporate funds coupled with the savings that would result from troop reductions in Afghanistan should quickly bring in funds needed for its initial funding.
 A principal purpose of this troop reduction is to provide funds for domestic nation building, as opposed to foreign nation building, and use of such funds for this plan would certainly accomplish that.
 In this manner the Afghanistan troop reductions, as well as corporate funds that businesses would be only too happy to bring home would provide much of the dollars needed.
 In addition, federal governmental bonds can be issued to raise the funds needed at extremely low interest rates.
 As such, those funds would be obtained at almost no cost to the government.
 Thus, no new taxes would be called for to implement this plan nor would it increase the deficit for any substantial length of time.

 In the event (and only in event) that it is determined that a detrimental inflationary effect would be caused by the explosive buying power of the plan, businesses could then be subject to a penalty for each good or service purchased under the plan if that good or service is sold or leased at a price above the regular price of that good or service which had existed on a specified date just prior to the plan.
 If needed, this would extend up the chain through to the wholesaler and manufacturer, as well.

 To say the least, the plan would have substantial political backing in that it would be enormously popular with the general public.
-Instead of a bailout of business the public would perceive this as a "bailout of the people" (which it is) and thus would attain strong and wide support.
+Instead of principally bailing businesses the public would perceive this plan as a "bailout of the people" (which it is) and thus would attain strong and wide support.

-I am certain that Visa, MasterCard, American Express and Discover would be only too happy to provide the wherewithal with little or no profit to such firms to assist the Department of The Treasury in quickly issuing the debit cards involved and then assisting in the implementation of this plan.
+I am certain that Visa, MasterCard, American Express and Discover would be only too happy to promptly provide the wherewithal with little or no profit to such firms to assist the Department of The Treasury in quickly issuing the debit cards involved and then assisting in the implementation of this plan.
 This would occur more rapidly than any other type of distribution of funds by the federal government.

-It is true that our Nation faces long term economic issues which must be addressed; however, people must eat in the short term and cannot survive, in the meantime, waiting for long-term projects to bear fruit.
+It is true that our Nation will face long-term economic issues which must be addressed; however, people must eat and stay healthy in the short term and cannot survive, in the meantime, waiting for long-term projects to bear fruit.
 Those other problems can, should and will be solved once people again have the necessary funds and are working again.
 No one has a perfect car, but a car, as with our economy, cannot move one foot unless its dead battery receives a boost.